Our posture on security

 - Server access is controlled through Tailscale, MFA, and separated admin permissions.

-- NOSIBLE uses firewalls, endpoint security, antivirus, SSL, and DDoS protection.
+- NOSIBLE uses firewalls, endpoint security, antivirus, TLS, and DDoS protection.

 - Website verification checks security.txt, Google Web Risk, blocklists, and redirects.